Richardswe/ansible/README.md

 - hash the password you want to use in the cli: openssl passwd -6 -stdin type in your password and copy the hash to role/add-user/vars/main.yml and change the "username" before the "_" with the user in all.yaml
-- run the playbook: ansible-playbook -i inventory/hosts.ini add-users.yaml -u "usernameONremoteSERVER"
+- run the playbook: ansible-playbook add-users.yaml -i inventory/hosts.ini -u vagrant
 ## Remove user
 ## Do the following
-- run playbook: ansible-playbook -i inventory/hosts.ini delete-users.yaml -u "usernameONremoteSERVER"
+- run playbook: ansible-playbook delete-users.yaml -i inventory/hosts.ini -u vagrant

 ## Dist-files
 - Here you can distribute the sysctl.conf file and the hosts file which can come in handy.